 If you’re coming as a digital nomad or are considering a permanent move to Puerto Vallarta, this is definitely a solid option.

-There’s a co-working space and lots of cafes to work from as well as major shopping centers and a Costco nearby.
+There’s a co-working space and lots of cafes to work from, as well as major shopping centers and a Costco nearby.

 Where to Stay in Versalles

-This is more of a local neighborhood, so there aren’t many options when it comes to accommodation.
 Here are a few recommendations for places to stay in Versalles to suit all budgets:

 Vallartasol Hotel is a pretty nice 3-star hotel with a pool.
 They also have studios that have small kitchenettes.